jonasbn/til/vscode/perl-language-server_extension.md

     "pls.syntax.perl": "/Users/jonasbn/perl5/perlbrew/perls/perl-5.40.0/bin/perl"
 ```

 There are possibly smart ways to work with this and I am still exploring the possibilities.
-The reason for ending here was that it does not seem possible to use the **VScode** variables in the configuration, which would have been a great way to specify the path to the varies libries along the lines of this:
+The reason for ending here was that it does not seem possible to use the **VScode** variables in the configuration, which would have been a great way to specify the path to the varies libraries along the lines of this:

 ```
 "pls.inc": [